You can catch a glimpse of Beach Cottage before landing at Glenegedale, about four miles from the house.

 The quickest way to get to and from Islay is by plane.
 There are daily flights from Glasgow all year round.
 For most of the year there are morning and evening flights on and off the island with just a morning flight on Saturdays and an evening flight on Sundays.
-The frequency increases up to three times a day in summer.
+The frequency of the half-hour flights increases up to three times a day in summer.

-The flights from Glasgow are in small turboprop planes which take up to 36 passengers.
-On a clear day there are fabulous views of the Mull of Kintyre and the Isle of Arran.
+The flights are in small turboprop planes which take up to 36 passengers.
+On a clear day there are fabulous views of the Firth of Clyde, Kintyre and the Isle of Arran.

-Ferries to Islay leave from Kennacraig (Tel: 01880 730253) on the Mull of Kintyre.
+Ferries to Islay leave from Kennacraig (Tel: 01880 730253) in Kintyre.
 Kennacraig is 105 miles from Glasgow and about 500 miles from London.
 The drive from Glasgow usually takes two and a half hours.
-Flying saves you a lot of time but you miss out on a drive through some of the most spectacular scenery in Scotland.
+Flying saves you time but you miss out on a drive through some of the most spectacular scenery in Scotland.

 You go up the western edge of Loch Lomond, skirt round the top of Loch Long and then down the western shore of Loch Fyne.
-A good place to break your trip is at the Loch Fyne Oyster Bar, which is about half-way between Glasgow and Kennacraig.
+A good place to break your trip is at the , which is about half-way between Glasgow and Kennacraig.